-Reardon is the author of five books:
+He is the author of twelve books, including:

-• Daily Meditations (with Scripture) for Busy Dads (ACTA)
+- Daily Meditations (with Scripture) for Busy Dads (ACTA)

 - Chicago Days: 150 Defining Moments in the Life of a Great City, edited by Stevenson O. Swanson and produced by the Chicago Tribune staff (1997).

 - An Irrepressible Hope: Notes from Chicago Catholics, edited by Claire Bushey (2012)

 - Old Comiskey Park: Essays and Memories of the Historic Home of the Chicago White Sox, 1910-1991, edited by Floyd Sullivan (2014).

 - The Way of Suffering: Readings for an Enlightened Life, edited by Michael Leach, James T. Keane and Doris Goodnough (2020)

 - The Way of Love: Readings for a Meaningful Life, edited by Michael Leach, Doris Goodnough and Maria Angelini (2022).

 From 1976 through 2009, Reardon was the urban affairs writer and a feature writer at the Chicago Tribune.
 During his 32-year career at the newspaper, he specialized in writing about social issues, public policy questions and the interconnections within the Chicago region.